 “The past two years I hadn’t been playing much, but Thomas Christiansen gave me the opportunity to show what I could do in December last year and from then to the end of the season I played every single game really – I played 24 games consecutively.

-“It was a big relief for me as I hadn’t been playing much and I really wanted to show what I could do.
-I was very happy to be the best young player last season and I want to do it again this year.”
+“It was a big relief for me as I hadn’t been playing much and I really wanted to show what I could do.”

-Ioannou, meanwhile, is thinking about his own future and would love to return to England to show what he can do in the country that shaped his career.
+And while Ioannou’s focus is on APOEL for now, he would love to return to England to show what he can do in the country that shaped his career.

 By Will Unwin